• Skip to content

 There were slight differences in the survey questions asked over time, but the same main topics and questions were asked so that trends over time could be examined.
 The topics included self-reported health status, emotional wellbeing, and lifestyle and behaviours such as smoking, diet, alcohol consumption, physical activity and obesity.
 Questions on social capital were also included which examines feelings of safety when walking in the community, civic engagement, neighbourliness, social networks and social support.

 The Health and Wellbeing Survey conducted in 2003 was a postal survey, and it is acknowledged that the resulting sample of survey responders might not be representative of Hull’s population at the time.
 It is well-known that certain people are more likely to participate in surveys compared to other groups, and this can result in a biased sample of survey responders who are not representative of the overall population, and biases are more likely to occur with postal surveys.
 The other surveys as well as using quota sampling, generally involved an interviewer knocking on the door, and asking the person answering the door or a member of their household to complete the questionnaire.
 If agreed, in most cases, the questionnaire was left for the person to complete in their own time with the interviewer returning at an agreed time to pick up the completed questionnaire.
-The method of picking up the completed questionnaire personally rather than leaving an addressed pre-paid envelope to return the questionnaire increased the response rate considerably.
+The method of picking up the completed questionnaire personally rather than leaving an addressed pre-paid envelope to return the questionnaire increased the response rate considerably as well as reducing survey bias.

 The most recent adult Health and Wellbeing Survey conducted in 2019 included trends over time for all questions that had been asked previously.
 So in most cases it may not be necessary to examine reports from previous surveys, unless the older survey included additional questions or involved specific groups of individuals.